Common Drugs that Deplete Vitamin D

 Imagine your body as a machine that runs on sunlight, similar to how plants use photosynthesis.
 It needs sunlight, just like plants do for photosynthesis.
 One crucial element our bodies produce when sun exposure is vitamin D.

-Your Skin Color Matters
+Your Skin Shade Matters

 If you have darker skin tones or live far from the equator where sunshine isn't as solid or constant, you might not get enough sunlight to meet your body’s daily requirement for sufficient vitamins.

-This places individuals with darker complexions at risk for deficiency unless they supplement their diet with rich sources of Vitamin D.
+This places individuals with darker complexions at risk for deficiency unless they supplement their diet with rich sources of vitamin D.

 Clothing and Sunscreen Impact on Vitamin Production